Kosmokleaner/RapidPicoC/README.md

 Raspberry Pi Pico C starter project optimized for iteration time (no USB plugin and button pressing).

-* By adjusting the compiler setting this should work for Raspberry Pi Pico (RP2040) as well.
+* By adjusting the compiler setting this should work for Raspberry Pi Pico (RP2040) as well, run ./clean.sh
   > set(PICO_PLATFORM rp2350-riscv CACHE STRING "Platform")

 The Raspberry Pico 2 has a ARM and a RiscV CPU, you can choose which one to target with compiler settings.